Skip to content

 • Your periods last longer than 7 days

-Keep in mind that some irregularity is completely normal during puberty (when periods first start) and perimenopause (the years leading up to menopause, typically in your 40s).
-During these transitions, hormone levels fluctuate naturally.
+Some irregularity is completely normal during puberty and perimenopause (the years leading up to menopause, typically in your 40s), when hormone levels fluctuate naturally.

 1. Stress

-When you're under significant stress — whether emotional, physical, or psychological — your body produces more cortisol (the "stress hormone").
-High cortisol can interfere with the hormones that control your menstrual cycle, delaying or even stopping your period temporarily.
+Under significant stress, your body produces more cortisol (the "stress hormone"), which can interfere with the hormones that control your menstrual cycle, delaying or even stopping your period temporarily.

 2. PCOS (Polycystic Ovary Syndrome)

-PCOS is one of the most common causes of irregular periods.
-It involves a hormonal imbalance where your ovaries produce too many androgens (male-type hormones), which can prevent regular ovulation (the release of an egg).
+One of the most common causes.
+It involves a hormonal imbalance where your ovaries produce too many androgens, which can prevent regular ovulation.
 If you're also experiencing acne, weight gain, or excess body hair, PCOS may be worth investigating.

 Both significant weight loss and weight gain can disrupt your periods.
-Being underweight can cause your body to stop producing enough estrogen, leading to missed periods.
-Being overweight can lead to excess estrogen production, which can also throw off your cycle.
+Being underweight can lower estrogen and cause missed periods; being overweight can lead to excess estrogen that throws off your cycle.

-Intense physical training — common in athletes — can cause your body to suppress reproductive hormones, leading to missed or irregular periods.
+Intense training can suppress reproductive hormones, leading to missed or irregular periods.
 This is sometimes called the "female athlete triad" when combined with low energy intake and bone loss.

-Hormonal contraceptives (pills, IUDs, implants, injections) can affect your cycle.
-Some cause lighter or absent periods.
-When you start or stop hormonal birth control, it can take a few months for your cycle to regulate.
-(See our contraception guide for details on each method.)
+Hormonal contraceptives can affect your cycle.
+When you start or stop them, it can take a few months for your cycle to regulate.

-Uterine fibroids (non-cancerous growths in the womb) and polyps (small growths on the lining of the uterus) can cause heavy or prolonged periods.
-(Learn more in our fibroids guide.)
+Uterine fibroids (non-cancerous growths in the womb) and polyps (small growths on the uterine lining) can cause heavy or prolonged periods.

 8. Pelvic Inflammatory Disease (PID)

-PID is a bacterial infection of the reproductive organs, usually caused by untreated sexually transmitted infections (STIs) like chlamydia or gonorrhea.
+A bacterial infection of the reproductive organs, usually from untreated STIs like chlamydia or gonorrhea.
 It can cause irregular bleeding, pelvic pain, and unusual discharge.
-(Read about STI symptoms and prevention.)

 9. Perimenopause

-In your 40s (sometimes earlier), your estrogen levels begin to fluctuate as you approach menopause.
-This naturally leads to irregular periods — cycles may become shorter, longer, heavier, lighter, or more unpredictable.
-(See our post on perimenopause.)
+In your 40s (sometimes earlier), estrogen begins to fluctuate as you approach menopause, naturally leading to irregular periods.

 Make an appointment if: